ka-kwok/telecom-churn-ml-prediction/README.md

 The feature `SeniorCitizen` and `gender` were initially included during exploratory analysis to understand demographic patterns influencing customer churn.
 Statistical tests indicated a measurable difference in churn behavior between senior and non-senior customers, offering valuable business insights for designing age-friendly retention programs.

-However, to ensure compliance with ethical AI principles and avoid potential age-related and gender-related bias, these attributes were excluded from the final predictive model.
-The decision prevents the model from making churn predictions based on age and gender proxies, aligning with data governance standards such as GDPR’s fairness principle and responsible AI practices.
+However, to ensure compliance with **ethical AI principles** and avoid potential **age-related** and **gender-related bias**, these attributes were excluded from the final predictive model.
+The decision prevents the model from making churn predictions based on age and gender proxies, aligning with data governance standards such as **GDPR’s fairness principle** and **responsible AI practices**.

-This approach maintains analytical transparency while safeguarding against discrimination, ensuring that predictions are driven by behavioral and service-related features rather than demographic attributes.
+This approach maintains **analytical transparency** while **safeguarding against discrimination**, ensuring that predictions are driven by behavioral and service-related features rather than demographic attributes.

 ## 🔹 9.
 Project Plan
 **Implementation & Maintenance Workflow:**